windkh/node-red-contrib-shelly/README.md

 In callback mode a script is uploaded to the shelly which sends all notification events to the node.
 The node needs to open a network port to be able to receive these messages.
 You must configure this network port, make sure that it is not already in use.
 If node-red runs inside a docker container or any other bridged network then you should also configure the hostname under that the shelly device can reach the node-red server (Leave this field empty if you run inside the same network segment).
-Right now only the Plus I4 is supported with callback mode.
-More will follow.
-Right now you must manually remove the webhook from the shelly if you go back to polling mode.

 ## Relay (Plus 1, Plus 1 PM, Plus 2 PM, Pro 1, Pro 1 PM, Pro 2, Pro 2 PM, Pro 4 PM, Plug US)